The Four Pillars

 Pillar 3: Integrating Business and Education

-to provide authentic STEM experiences for students and teachers
+To provide authentic STEM experiences for students and teachers

 What we’ve done